[Engineers Geoscientists Manitoba - Ingenium Conference 2023]

 1:30 p.m. - 2:30 p.m.

-Navigating Stormy Seas: Exploring Team Dynamics & Culture through the Mastery of Difficult ConversationsKimberly Dodds, P.Eng.
+Navigating Stormy Seas: Exploring Team Dynamics, Cultivating Team Culture, and Mastering Difficult ConversationsKimberly Dodds, P.Eng.

 [Kimberly Dodds, P.Eng.]